camunda/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

 To switch from GitHub to GitLab, or vice versa, update your configuration with the following steps:

 1. Disconnect your current Git provider by clicking the gear icon beside the **Sync with GitHub** or **Sync with GitLab** button, and clicking the **Delete provider connection** button at the bottom of the modal.
-2. After confirming the operation, open the **Connect repository** modal and provide the necessary information for the new Git provider, following the steps outlined in the [Connect to GitHub](#connect-to-github) or [Connect to GitLab](#connect-to-gitlab) sections.
+2. After confirming the operation, open the **Connect repository** modal and provide the necessary information for the new Git provider, following the steps outlined for [GitHub](./git-sync.md/?platform=github#connect-to-a-remote-repository) or [GitLab](./git-sync.md/?platform=gitlab#connect-to-a-remote-repository).

 ## Advanced use cases